-Ideas for leaving your legacy back to top
+Ideas for leaving your legacy

 There are many examples of how people living in the early stage of Alzheimer's have decided to leave their legacy for their families to have and cherish.

-Some people have choosen to create something for others to have and keep.
+Some people have chosen to create something for others to have and keep.
 One woman videotaped herself reading stories to a grandchild so that future generations can experience the same joy.
 Another person wrote a cookbook of favorite recipes for family members to enjoy.
 Others focus on spending quality time with family and friends to create memories to cherish.

 Ideas that may help you leave a positive effect on others include: